Not a Member?

 No dosage adjustment needed.

 Apply to affected area.
-Treated area may be covered with sterile gauze dressing if desired.Do not apply topical ointment to the eye or in the nose.
+Treated area may be covered with sterile gauze dressing if desired.Avoid contact with the eyes and mucosal surfaces.Topical cream and ointment products are not FDA-approved for nasal use.

-Nasal AdministrationApply nasal ointment inside the nose.Do not apply ointment to the eye.After application, close the nostrils by pressing together and releasing the sides of the nose repetitively for approximately 1 minute.
-This will spread the ointment throughout the nares.Discard each tube after use.Do not use concurrently with any other intranasal product.
+Nasal AdministrationApply ointment inside the nose.After application, close the nostrils by pressing together and releasing the sides of the nose repetitively for approximately 1 minute.
+This will spread the ointment throughout the nares.Avoid contact with the eyes.Do not apply concurrently with any other intranasal product.

 Prolonged use of mupirocin is not recommended because of possible overgrowth of resistant organisms including fungi.
 This overgrowth can cause superinfection.